How To Remove Black Mould And Who Do I Call? 911 Restoration

 Step 7: Monitor For Regrowth

-Check regularly.
-If it returns, the underlying moisture issue wasn’t fully resolved.
+Check the area regularly.
+If mould returns, the moisture issue may not be fully resolved.

-• The affected area is larger than ~10 square feet
+• The affected area exceeds ~10 square feet

 • Mould is inside walls or HVAC systems

-• You smell mould but can’t see it
+• You can smell mould but cannot see it

 • Health symptoms are present